Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - Contracts have the ability to send "messages" to other contracts.

 - **An EOA produces a transaction and a contract produces a message.**

+- Ethereum 1.0 can process 15 transactions per seconds and Ethereum 2.0 will be able to process up to 100000 per second.

+- A block is considered final and forever added to the blockchain after at least 12 confirmations.

 ### **Life Cycle of an Ethereum Transaction**